 My experience as Head Women's Soccer Coach and Physical Education Professor at Carleton College, English teacher, outdoor educator, athlete and student taught me that play is fundamental to deep learning.
 And that play is the ultimate relationship builder.
-In our effort to be great parents and people, improv helps us practice some of the most important skills: flexible, open, ready for anything, non-judgmental, adaptive, sometimes goofy, sometimes serious, present.
+In our effort to be great parents and people, improv helps us practice important skills: flexibility, openness, non-judgment, sometimes goofy, sometimes serious, present.

 Rita Boersma Teacher

 Rita Boersma is a performer, teacher, writer and coach.
 She has been an improvisor for over 15 years.
 She is a company member at ComedySportz and performs regularly with Show X and The Mess at HUGE Theater where she also teaches, directs and coaches extensively.